juriad/advent2022/README.md

 This time, the solution was much more straightforward.
 The second part made me worried for a minute - that is how long the program was running.

+## Day 15 - Gambas

+Gambas is a dialect of Basic but because I did not remember Basic much and there are clear differences, I considered it.
+The language has a decent but badly structured documentation - hard to find its syntax.
+The compiler was not very helpful with errors.

+Immediately when I saw the task I worried that I'll need to work with intervals in 2D.
+Even in 1D the data structure for unioning of intervals required some thinking.
+Luckily, the second part could be easily brute-forced in just 46 seconds.

 # Lists

 ## Language pool